-- 5.1 On the date of its entry into force, this Policy revokes and replaces the EIB Statement on Environmental and Social Principles and Standards (2009) and supersedes the EIB's Environmental and Social Standards (2013, republished in 2018).
-All projects receiving approval by the respective decision-making bodies of the EIB and the EIF prior to the entry into force of this Policy shall remain subject to the policies, principles and standards in force at the time of their initial approval. - 5.2 The Policy is subject to a continuous relevance assessment process.
-The need for formal reviews, including public consultation with the Group's stakeholders, may be considered every five years or may otherwise be initiated in the event of changes to relevant EU policies and legislative framework, changes to policies and procedures within the Group that require a realignment of this Policy, and any other changes the Group may deem necessary and appropriate.
-Substantial changes to the Policy shall be subject to approval by the EIB's and EIF's respective Boards of Directors.
+5.1 On the date of its entry into force, this Policy revokes and replaces the EIB Statement on Environmental and Social Principles and Standards (2009) and supersedes the EIB's Environmental and Social Standards (2013, republished in 2018).
+All operations receiving approval by the respective decision-making bodies of the EIB and the EIF prior to the entry into force of this Policy shall remain subject to the policies, principles and standards in force at the time of their initial approval.

+- 5.2 The Policy and its implementing frameworks are subject to a continuous relevance assessment process. - 5.3 The need for formal reviews, including public consultation with the Group's stakeholders, may be considered every five years or may otherwise be initiated in the event of changes in the international legal framework on sustainable development, to relevant EU policies and legislative framework, to policies and procedures within the Group that require a realignment of this Policy and EIB's E&S Standards, and any other change the Group may deem necessary and appropriate.
+Substantial changes to the Policy shall be subject to approval by the EIB's and EIF's respective Boards of Directors. - 5.4 Notwithstanding section 5.3 above, the Policy shall be reviewed by 2030 to reflect any new goals, targets and commitments taken at the international and EU levels to foster sustainable development and enhance ambition to respond to global sustainable challenges.